China Academy of Engineering Physics

 China Academy of Engineering Physics (CAEP) (Chinese: 中国工程物理研究院, nicknamed 九院) was founded in October 1958.
-The CAEP is China's organization conducting the research, development, and testing of nuclear weapons and related science.
-Formerly called the Ninth Institute, CAEP was initially located in Beijing.
+The CAEP is China's main organization conducting the research, development, and testing of nuclear weapons and related science.

+History

+CAEP was formerly called the Ninth Institute or Ninth Academy of the Second Ministry of Machine Industry.
+The research group was initially located in Beijing.
 Major components of its nuclear program were relocated to Qinghai Province in the 1950s.
-After China's first nuclear test in 1964, major components of the CAEP and China's nuclear weapons research, development, and production were moved to Sichuan Province to avoid detection by foreign powers.
-The academy was formerly named the Ninth Academy (or Institute) of the Second Ministry of Machine Industry.
-It was renamed the China (or Chinese) Academy of Engineering Physics in the 1980s.
-CAEP has been on the United States Department of Commerce's Entity List since 1997.
+After China's first nuclear test in 1964, the institute and its activities (nuclear weapons research, development, and production) were moved to Sichuan Province to avoid detection by foreign powers.
+It was renamed the China Academy of Engineering Physics (CAEP) in the 1980s.

 Organization

 The CAEP headquarters, since the 1980s, is in the 839 area of Mianyang and covers a land area of 5 km2.
-It's nicknamed Scientific Town.
-It has multiple components located in Beijing, Jiangyou, Mianyang, Chengdu, and Shanghai.
+It is also nicknamed Scientific Town.
+It has multiple outlets located in Beijing, Jiangyou, Mianyang, Chengdu, and Shanghai.